TODD43/TODD43/README.md

 Some projects may use testnets, third-party libraries, APIs or development infrastructure.
 They should not automatically be interpreted as audited production financial systems, regulated financial products, investment products or security guarantees.

-Production deployments should receive appropriate:
+Production deployments should receive appropriate smart-contract review, security testing, infrastructure testing, monitoring and legal/compliance review.

-* Smart-contract review
-* Security testing
-* Infrastructure testing
-* Monitoring
-* Legal/compliance review
-* Independent audit where appropriate

 Third-party technologies remain subject to their respective licenses and terms.